The fundamental principles of modern web design

 Conclusion

-Don't just follow trends, create a design that lasts.
+Do not follow trends, create a design that lasts.

 Ready for an identity that converts?